klust/SupercomputersForStarters/docs/7_Accelerators/7_04_Programming_accelerators.md

 ### OpenCL

-OpenCL or Open Compute Language is a framework for heterogeneous computing developed by the non-prpfit, member-driven technology consortium Khronos Group which manages many standards for GPU software (including also OpenGL and its offsprings and Vulkan).
+OpenCL or Open Compute Language is a framework for heterogeneous computing developed by the non-profit, member-driven technology consortium Khronos Group which manages many standards for GPU software (including also OpenGL and its offsprings and Vulkan).
 It develops vendor-neutral standards.